spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - CPU memory tests pass with the chosen approach.
   - The implementation no longer has an ambiguous unused contention signal.
+- Completed:
+  - `cpu_access_en` remains a sequencer timing hint only; it is not functional CPU/CRT arbitration in the BRAM frontend.
+  - `ega_vram_bram_frontend.sv` now documents that CPU and CRT fetches use independent ports and that CPU bus ready timing must not be gated by the fetch-slot hint.
+  - This intentionally differs from cycle-cost contention models: the PCXT integration preserves deterministic CPU ready behavior instead of adding x86Box-style display contention waits.
+  - `git diff --check` passed.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ## EGA-200: Register And I/O Semantics